 AGAPE HealthStart Clinic

-The Health Start Clinic within AGAPE is open on Tuesdays and Thursdays for students from 9 a.m.-4 p.m. and also on Wednesdays from 1 p.m.-4 p.m. for infant and child visits ONLY for children who are currently enrolled in the AGAPE Child Development Center.
+The Health Start Clinic within AGAPE is open on Mondays, Tuesdays, and Wednesdays for students from 9 a.m.-4 p.m. and also on Fridays from 1 p.m.-4 p.m. for student and child health visits.

 Health Start is part of Minnesota Community Care, a private, nonprofit community clinic.
 We operate multi-service health clinics at 9 public high schools in Saint Paul.
 Health Start serves over 3,000 students per year during more than 17,000 visits.

 Adolescence is the age group most likely to be uninsured and least likely to make clinic visits.
 Barriers include not knowing where to go, a need for confidentiality, lack of transportation and affordable services, embarrassment, and fear of what health care providers might say or do.
 Health Start clinics are accessible, affordable, teen-friendly, and non-judgmental.

 Services are provided during the school day and after school by teams that include a health care provider, licensed independent clinical social workers, registered dietitians, health educators, and in four sites, a certified fitness trainer.
 Services include:

 - Medical Care: Physical/sports exams, immunizations, lab services, and asthma care.
 Reproductive care includes testing and treatment for STDs, birth control, and pregnancy testing.